Exclusive: Japan makes first oil payment to Iran in a year - sources

 The funds were transferred to an Iranian Central Bank account in Switzerland, a U.S. Treasury spokeswoman said earlier this week.

-Under a November 24 agreement with six major powers, Tehran gets limited sanctions relief in exchange for steps to curb its nuclear program.
+Under a November 24 agreement with six major powers, Tehran gets limited sanctions relief in exchange for steps to curb its nuclear programme.

 The interim agreement gives Iran access to $4.2 billion of its oil revenues frozen abroad if it carries out its part of the deal, while parties continue negotiations for a final agreement within a year.
 The next round of talks starts on February 18.

-The West suspects Iran was using the nuclear program to develop nuclear weapons.
-Iran says the program was to generate electricity and for medical isotopes.
+The West suspects Iran was using the nuclear programme to develop nuclear weapons.
+Iran says the programme was to generate electricity and for medical isotopes.

 Some payments under the six-month deal, which officially began on January 20, depend on Iran fulfilling its commitment to dilute half of its 20 percent enriched uranium to no more than 5 percent enriched uranium.